The Best Cha Ca Hanoi You Have Ever Tasted

 first cha ca hanoi restaurant

-Ca Lang and Ca Qua (snakehead) are the major ingredients in this La Vong restaurant's Cha Ca, making the fish meat solid and stiff so that it does not split when cooked in a pan of boiling oil.
-The fish filet is perfectly proportioned, and when deep-fried to perfection, it becomes a deep golden color and develops a crispy exterior and a tender inside that tastes amazing owing to certain top-secret seasonings.
+Ca Lang and Ca Qua (snakehead) are the primary ingredients in this La Vong restaurant's Cha Ca, making the fish meat solid and stiff so that it does not split when cooked in a pan of boiling oil.
+The fish filet is perfectly proportioned, and when deep-fried to perfection, it becomes a deep golden color and develops a crispy exterior and a tender inside that tastes amazing, owing to certain top-secret seasonings.

 The 'mam tom' sauce is great as well.
-'Mam tom' will increase your cravings for the perfectly-cooked and fatty fried fish filet served hot with the aroma of herbs and peanuts.
+'Mam tom' will increase your cravings for the perfectly cooked and fatty fried fish filet served hot with the aroma of herbs and peanuts.

 5.2.
 Cha Ca Thang Long